lucakralj/dotfiles/README.md

 # My Personal Dotfiles

-These simple dotfiles are made for my old thinkpad.
-I wanted something lightweight and simple.
-Plus the screen is only 12".
-This is incomplete and a work in progress.
+Dots for the laptop and desktop.
+Incomplete and always a work in progress.

 ![Image](example.png)